1. Agawa Bay, Ontario

 2. Batchawana Bay, Ontario

 July 2018: Chippewa Falls and nearby Batchawana Bay are radio sites on the southeastern shore of Lake Superior, 35 minutes north of Sault Ste.
 Marie.
 The falls consists of a roadside park with a plaque indicating the halfway point of the Trans-Canada Highway, while Batchawana Bay Provincial Park, 6 miles (10 km.) to the west, is a thin strip of beach and parking.
 Northern Michigan, Sault Ste.
 Marie, and Marquette are common here.
-During ideal conditions, the location of this site and the orientation of its shoreline is favourable for lake tropo originating from across both Lake Michigan and Lake Huron in addition to usual Lake Superior signals.
+During ideal conditions, the location of this site and the orientation of its shoreline is favorable for lake tropo originating from across both Lake Michigan and Lake Huron in addition to usual Lake Superior signals.

 3. Brimley / Sault Ste.
 Marie, Michigan

 August 2018: Brimley State Park is a radio site along Whitefish Bay in the southeastern corner of Lake Superior just outside Sault Ste.
 Marie.
 Its position along the bay protects it from Lake Superior’s often-harsh conditions, but also somewhat shields it from the primary lake breeze circulation that fuels lake signal propagation.
-The site is beside Waiska Bay, a bay within the larger Whitefish Bay, and is at the mouth of St. Marys River leading to the Soo Locks.
+The site is beside Waiska Bay, a bay within the larger Whitefish Bay, and is at the mouth of the St. Marys River leading to the Soo Locks.
 In addition, it is at lake level with no real elevation, therefore under the lake’s atmospheric ducts, further hampering reception.

 Brimley is in the Sault Ste.
 Marie market and commonly receives Sault Ste.
 Marie and Northern Michigan stations locally, as well as Wawa (110 miles north), Thunder Bay (260 miles northwest), Houghton (195 miles northwest), and Marquette (135 miles west).
 Both night enhancement and daytime lake tropo were monitored at this location.